Translate Malayalam video to English | AI tool | HeyGen

 Translate Malayalam to English

 Convert your transcript into English.
-Choose between subtitles, an English voiceover, or an English avatar.
+Choose between subtitles, English voiceover, or an English avatar.

 Review and export